-TREATIES TREATY BODIES 1.
-International Convention on the Elimination of All Forms of Racial Discrimination (ICERD) Committee on the Elimination of All Forms of Racial Discrimination 2.
-International Covenant on Civil and Political Rights (ICCPR) → Human Rights Committee 3.
-International Covenant on Economic, Social and Cultural Rights (ICESCR) Committee on Economic, Social and Cultural Rights 4.
-Convention on the Elimination of All Forms of Discrimination Against Women (CEDAW) Committee on the Elimination of All Forms of Discrimination Against Women 5.
-Convention Against Torture and Other Cruel Inhuman or Degrading Treatment or Punishment (CAT) Committee Against Torture 6.
-Convention on the Rights of the Child (CRC) Committee on the Rights of the Child 7.
-Convention on the Protection of the Rights of All Migrant Worker & Members of Their Families Committee on the Rights of Migrant Workers 8.
-Convention on the Rights of Persons with Disabilities Committee on the Rights of Persons with Disabilities
+- Elimination of All Forms of - Racial Discrimination (ICERD) - 2.
+International Covenant on Civil and Political Rights (ICCPR) - 3.
+International Covenant on Economic, Social and Cultural Rights (ICESCR) - 4.
+Convention on the Elimination of All Forms of Discrimination Against Women (CEDAW) - 5.
+Convention Against Torture and Other Cruel Inhuman or Degrading Treatment or Punishment (CAT) - 6.
+Convention on the Rights of the Child (CRC) - 7.
+Convention on the Protection of the Rights of All Migrant Workers & Members of Their Families - 8.
+Convention on the Rights of Persons with Disabilities